red-machine-games/goblin-base-server/README.md

 ## Deploy on Digital Ocean
 Instance of Goblin Base Server can be easily deployed from Digital Ocean's marketplace: [Stay tuned](https://www.digitalocean.com/)

-## Deploy on Heroku
-Instance of Goblin Base Server can be easily deployed from Heroku: [Stay tuned](https://www.heroku.com/)

 ## Working from client
 To make work with the Server easy enough to not mess with networking and backend infrastructure stuff we keep client-side SDKs that incapsulates as much complicated things as possible: